-On 1 April, Užupis’ independence day, the bridge separating it from Vilnius Old Town is guarded, and you must smile to enter.
-On the streets of Užupis you will find its constitution displayed on plaques in many different languages, featuring principles such as ‘everyone has the right to be unique’ and ‘everyone has the right to make mistakes’.
+On 1 April, Užupis’ independence day, the bridge separating it from Vilnius Old Town is guarded, and you can only enter if you smile.
+Inside the streets of Užupis you will find its constitution displayed on plaques in many different languages, featuring principles such as ‘everyone has the right to be unique’ and ‘everyone has the right to make mistakes’.

 Užupis is reflective of the artistic edge that exists in Vilnius.
 Its streets are filled with artwork, outdoor pianos and restoration projects, making it one of the most Instagrammable spots in the Baltics, and oozing the kind of vibrant energy that makes this city such a welcoming place to visit.

 6. Take a stroll along Vilnia River

 Something we really loved about Vilnius is the tranquil atmosphere the city has.
 This is particular true of its green areas, such as the parks and river banks.

 The River Vilnia loops around the Republic of Užupis and then traces along the edge of Kalnai Park, at the foot of the hill of the Three Crosses Monument.
 This stretch of river is nice for a peaceful stroll, perhaps with the occasional break on a park bench with a good book.

 We were blessed with the magic of some snowfall on our visit, which gave the riverside scenery an added layer of beauty.
 Vilnius is a great European winter destination, but be ready to wrap up warm!